darkerego/python_life/README.md

 # python_life
 =======================================<br>
-**Program it, more fun than just running something through a meme generator.**
+**Program it, it's more fun than making yet another meme.**

-Trying to make sense of life via python and math.<pre>
+Trying to make sense of life via python and math.<br />
-Yes, this is kind of a joke.
+This is kind of a joke.